The Boston Red Sox are a historic franchise and one of the oldest teams in major league baseball.

 Then, in 2013, the Boston Red Sox again made it back in the World Series under new manager John Farrell.
 Though not a sweep this time, the Red Sox claimed the World Series crown that year by beating the St. Louis Cardinals four games to two.

 The following two seasons (2014 and 2015) were disappointing for the Red Sox.
-However, the Sox quickly returned to its winning ways in 2016, as it finished atop the AL East that season and the following one.
+However, the Sox quickly returned to their winning ways during the 2016 season, as it finished atop the AL East that season and the following one.

 Despite its success in 2017, a different manager took the helm in 2018.
 Alex Cora, who is the current manager of the Red Sox (as of the publication date) would go on to immediately lead his new team to the World Series in 2018.